ece362-purdue/proton-labs/lab2-interrupts/README.md

     - You might use a timer interrupt to periodically sample a sensor or update a display.
     - You might use a UART interrupt to signal that a new character has been received on a serial line, or that the transmission is complete and the UART is ready for a new character to be transmitted.

 3. With the RP2350 microcontroller, we have a very interesting **third** type of interrupt: **doorbell interrupts**!
-If you hadn't noticed, your Pico 2 has two pairs of ARM and RISC-V CPU cores that you can use (only one pair can be active at any time), and this lab gives you an opportunity to explore how to use them.
+If you hadn't noticed, your Proton has two pairs of ARM and RISC-V CPU cores that you can use (only one pair can be active at any time), and this lab gives you an opportunity to explore how to use them.
 Doorbell interrupts are a way for one CPU core to signal the other CPU core that it has something important to do, and the other core will stop what it's doing and execute the corresponding ISR.
 This is a very powerful feature that you can use to offload tasks from one core to another, or to signal that a task is complete.

 ## Instructional Objectives
 - To understand the concept of interrupts.